EU to limit political ads, ban use of certain personal info | Technology

 - Belgium

-Concerned by the misuse of political advertising to undermine elections, the European Union on Thursday unveiled plans to help people better understand when they are seeing such ads online and who is responsible for them.
+Concerned by the misuse of political advertising to undermine elections, the European Union has unveiled plans to help people better understand when they are seeing such ads online and who is responsible for them.

 The proposals, aimed at ensuring fair and transparent polls or referendums, would also ban political targeting and “amplification techniques” used to reach a wider audience if they use sensitive personal data like ethnic origin, religious beliefs, or sexual orientation without a citizen's permission.

-“Digital advertising for political purposes is becoming an unchecked race of dirty and opaque methods,” European Commission Vice-President Vera Jourova said.
+“Digital advertising for political purposes is becoming an unchecked race of dirty and opaque methods,” European Commission Vice-President Vera Jourova said Thursday.

 Companies like Facebook and Google, the two dominant players in the digital ad industry, would face fines if they failed to comply.